kaizhu256/node-utility2/README.md

-# change since d27cce09
+# change since 0a907a20
-- npm publish 2015.6.1-b
+- npm publish 2015.6.10-a
+- add MODE_NO_LINENO env var for shReadmeExportFile
+- rename modeErrorIgnore to modeSilent
+- remove unused testSecret code
+- ignore printing of most errors if in coverage-mode
+- add application/xml Content-Type to middlewareInit
+- update comments
-- update README.md with syntax-highlighted code-blocks
+- update grep
 - none